Designing Block Messages

 Variable Interpolation

 Messages support {placeholder} expansion from the tool call envelope.
-This makes messages specific -- the agent sees the actual file path, command, or role that triggered the denial.
+This makes messages specific -- the agent sees the actual file path, command, or role that triggered the block.

-Available placeholders follow the same selector paths as the contract expression grammar:
+Available placeholders follow the same selector paths as the rule expression grammar:

 | Placeholder | Source |